sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Some flips are a little more complicated.
 Some moves in Deckahedron World instruct you to "add an advantage card" or "flip with advantage".
-Sometimes you will be given the opposite instruction, "add a disadvantage card" or "flip with disadvantage".
+Sometimes you are given the opposite instruction, "add a disadvantage card" or "flip with disadvantage".

 ### Advantage

-With an advantage, you flip over your top card as usual, and then you flip over the next card on the top of the Deckahedron.
+With an advantage, flip over your top card as usual, and then flip over the next card on the top of the Deckahedron.
 Compare the results (the number of ✗s or ✔s) and resolve the flip with the card that has the **best** result.